Joshua-Augment/chakra-modal-wrapper/README.md

 buttonProps|ButtonProps|Props for Button|
 buttonComponent|React.FC<{ ...buttonProps, children: React.ReactNode, onClick : /*on Open function, so use this to open the modal*/}>|Replaces the Button with another element

+*Note : When using SimpleModalButton you may access the useDisclosure methods used for the button using the `useSimpleModalButton()` hook.
+It provides the methods of the useDisclosure that the current Modal Context uses.*

 ## Usage
 ### Basic Usage
 ```jsx